Are you interested to benchmark your data management progress? Then take a look at the data management maturity 2019 review results.

 In this article, we will briefly review the results of the overall data management capability and its four dimensions.

-Maturity level of the data management (DM) capability
+The maturity level of the data management (DM) capability

 The results have shown that each company that performed the maturity scan has formally established a data management function.
 The management of data has become an unavoidable part of business operations.
 16% of participants claimed that DM capability still was at the ad-hoc stage.
 77% of companies were at the design or implementation stage.
 And only 7% of participants enjoyed a fully operational data management function.